Corvoidea

 Exactly how to divide these groups into species is less than clear, and Olsson et al. suggest several possibilities.
 The one I've taken divides the first clade into 3 species, the monotypic Socotra Shrike, Lanius uncinatus (split from L. meridionalis); the Desert Shrike, Lanius elegans (also split from L. meridionalis); and the Great Gray Shrike, Lanius excubitor.
 The latter has gained the remainder of meridionalis (except meridionalis itself).
 I have also merged the Steppe Gray Shrike back into excubitor.
 The DNA differences between the various subspecies of Desert and Great Gray Shrike are large enough that they could represent more species, but small enough that all of them could be lumped into Great Gray Shrike.
 There is limited other evidence available.
 There are plumage differences, but one of the Desert Shrike subspecies is thought to interbreed some with one of the Great Gray Shrike subspecies.

 The other clade includes six species.
 The Chinese Gray Shrike has been split into two monotypic species: Chinese Gray Shrike, Lanius sphenocercus, and Tibetan Shrike, Lanius giganteus.
 The two not only differ in plumage, but the DNA differences are consistent with species status.
 The Northern Shrike, Lanius borealis, includes not only North American subspecies, but also the eastern Palearctic subspecies of the former Northern/Great Gray complex.
-Finally, the Southern Gray Shrike, which is closely related to the Northern Shrike, retains only one subspecies, meridionalis.
+Finally, the Iberian Gray Shrike, which is closely related to the Northern Shrike, than to the rest of the Southern Gray Shirke complex, retains only one subspecies, meridionalis.

 More recently, Fuchs et al. (2011c) have studied some of the fiscals.
 Their results suggest (1) the Uhehe Fiscal, Lanius marwitzi, is embedded in the Common Fiscal and should be merged (2) the Common Fiscal contains two species.
 The new alignment results in Northern Fiscal, Lanius humeralis (smithii, humeralis, capelli) and Southern Fiscal, Lanius collaris (aridicolus, pyrrhostictus, marwitzi, subcoronatus, collaris).
 Although the genetics appear to support this, it would be nice to see additional work backing it up, especially in the area where the two groups meet.